 What risks are covered under an all-year travel insurance?

-Taking out travel insurance should be part of your trip preparations because you can protect yourself against the financial consequences of illness, accidents and natural disasters at little cost.
-Travel insurance includes trip cancellation coverage and personal assistance.
+Taking out travel insurance should be part of your trip preparations because it allows you to protect yourself against the financial consequences of illness, accidents and natural disasters at little cost.
+Travel insurance includes cancellation insurance and personal assistance.

 |What does the insurance cover?||It pays out if, for specific reasons, the policyholder is unable to go on a trip that has already been booked and paid for.||It covers the cost of an early return trip as well as recovery or rescue due to risks arising during the trip.